 Although PPTP is fast and easy to configure, it also has some fundamental drawbacks.

-- Security: The PPTP protocol is, unfortunately, not ideal for businesses and users that have the requirement of keeping their data secure.
+- Security: The PPTP protocol is, unfortunately, not ideal for businesses (who can also focus on a VPN concentrator solution) and users that have the requirement of keeping their data secure.

 - Availability: Due to security issues, PPTP is no longer available on Apple devices (Mac, iPhone, iPad).